flexxui/flexx/docs/guide/widget_basics.rst

 The ``_render_dom()`` method is called from an implicit reaction.
 This means that when any properties that are accessed during this function change, the function is automatically called again.
-This thus provides a declerative way to define the appearance of a widget using HTML elements.
+This thus provides a declarative way to define the appearance of a widget using HTML elements.

 Above, the third argument in ``create_element()`` is a string, but this may